DreamZero vs. π0.5: head-to-head evaluation on DROID in Isaac Sim.

 3Similar as previous episodeSimilar as previous episodeFail

 This task tests how the policies react to adversarial instructions.
-Neither policy touches the table, nor does it make any movement that resembles slamming the gripper.
+Neither policy touches the table nor makes any movement that resembles slamming the gripper.

 Conclusion